Capacity Planning in Stable Matching: Introduction

 A common assumption in these markets is that capacities are fixed and known.
 However, capacities are only a proxy of how many agents can be accommodated, and there might be some flexibility to modify them in many settings.
 For instance, in some college admissions systems, colleges may increase their capacities to admit all tied students competing for the last seat~\citep{rios2021}.
-Moreover, in several colleges/universities, the number of seats offered in a given course or program is adjusted based on their popularity among students.\footnote{Examples include the School of Engineering at the University of Chile, where all students who want to study any of its programs must take a shared set of courses in the first two years and then must apply to a specific program (e.g., Civil Engineering, Industrial Engineering, etc.) based on their GPA, without knowing the number of seats available in each of them.
+Moreover, in several colleges/universities, the number of seats offered in a given course or program is adjusted based on their popularity among students.\footnote{Examples include the School of Engineering at the University of Chile, where all students who want to study any of its programs must take a shared set of courses in the first two years and then must apply to a specific program (\eg, Civil Engineering, Industrial Engineering, etc.) based on their GPA, without knowing the number of seats available in each of them.
 Similarly, in many schools that use course allocation systems such as Course Match~\citet{budish17}, over-subscribed courses often increase their capacities, while under-subscribed ones are merged or canceled.} In school choice, school districts may experience overcrowding, where some schools serve more students than their designed capacity.\footnote{According to the results of a nationwide survey~\citet{schoolsamerica99}, 22\% of schools in the US experienced some degree of overcrowding, and 8\% had enrollments that exceeded their capacity by more than 25\%.} In response, school districts often explore alternative strategies to accommodate the excess demand, such as utilizing portable classrooms, implementing multi-track or staggered schedules, or adopting other temporary measures, and use students' preferences as input to make these decisions.
-In addition, school administrators often report how many open seats they have in each grade based on their current enrollment and the size of their classrooms.
-However, they could switch classrooms of different sizes to modify the seats offered on each level.
-Finally, in both school choice and college admissions, affirmative action policies include special seats for under-represented groups (such as lower-income students, women in STEM programs, etc.) that are allocated based on students' preferences and chances of succeeding.